dsl-logo

 Sponsored

-With the American Express® Velocity Platinum Card when you apply online, are approved, and spend $3k on eligible purchases in the first 3 months.
+When you apply online by 14 January 2025, are approved, and spend $3k on eligible purchases on your new card within the first 3 months of approval.
 T&Cs apply.
-New Amex Card Members only.
+New Amex members only.

 View card